 After the agreed timescale has elapsed the Practice Assessor must complete the Action Plan (Review) form.
+Both the Action Plan and Action Plan (Review) forms are available in the Any time tab of the placement page.

 Q: What timescale should be used for the student to achieve the Action Plan?